Flash Player or AIR dispatches event objects

 Flash Player or AIR dispatches an event object for a display list-related event,

-that event object makes a round-trip journey from the Stage to the target node.
+that event object makes a round-trip journey from the Stage to the

 The DOM Events Specification defines the target node as the